About My Journey

 We also provide bespoke welcome packs for each of the four main Strategic Development Locations.
 These provide useful information about the different modes of travel including walking, cycling, public transport and car travel to help new residents to plan journeys from their new homes.
 These are usually given out to the sales offices for distribution to new residents.

 Wokingham’s Air Quality Project is part of the My Journey programme and focuses on improving air quality around the Borough.
 Working with schools, community groups, and stakeholders, the Air Quality Project will deliver a series of one-off events, active travel initiatives, campaigns and educational resources.
 The project has been funded by the Department for Environment, Food and Rural Affairs (DEFRA) and will be managed and delivered by the Air Quality Active Travel Officer.
-The project is running from October 2020-October 2023 with the aim of increasing active travel and behavioural changes around improving air quality in the Borough.
+The project is running from October 2020-September 2024 with the aim of increasing active travel and behavioural changes around improving air quality in the Borough.